 Managing your life through thick and thin, through struggle and joy requires a strong mind and a fierce determination to stay the course.
 Life isn’t perfect.
 People can be difficult.
 Relationships can be strained.
 Work can be impossible.
+Health can be precarious.

 No matter – you are in control.
 There is no escape from individual responsibility, so make the choice to eliminate blame and frustration and get on with the task of solving problems with excellence.